 All medications must be authorized, in writing, by a doctor.
-This includes prescription and over-thecounter medications.
+This includes prescription and over-the-counter medications.
 No medication will be given by verbal consent.
 All medications must be in their original containers, indicating the child's name, type & date of prescription, time to be administered and amount of dosage.
 If the medication is liquid, please send a measuring spoon for administering the liquid medication.
-CDEC Staff will not administer over-the-counter medication which is not authorized for your child's specific age group.
-Put your child's name on the container of all over-the-counter medications.
-Do not ask us to alter these rules.
-A CDEC staff member will assist you with the proper paperwork for administration of medication.
-All medications are stored in a locked cabinet.